marcbachmann/hrtime-milliseconds/README.md

 ```
 const start = require('hrtime-milliseconds')

+// Create an instance
 const diff = start()

-console.log(diff) // returns milliseconds
+// Then invoke the returned function to get the time since its' creation
+// It returns an integer that defines how many milliseconds passed (here it's 0 as we're in the same tick)
+console.log(diff())

 setTimeout(function () {
-  start() // second invocation returns new diff since start
+  // second invocation returns new diff since start, so we'll see 100
+  console.log(diff())
 }, 100)
 ```

-In case you'd like to keep the nanosecond precision, use another module.
+In case you need nanosecond precision, please use https://github.com/sindresorhus/time-span.

 ### Benchmark